staslebedenko/modern-portability/README.md

 ### Now we will need to add a PubSub component and DAPR component

-First we preparing simplified DAPR pubsub yaml manifest for pubsub(available in yaml folder of Step 2 End)
+First we preparing simplified DAPR pubsub yaml manifest for pubsub

 ```
 componentType: pubsub.azure.servicebus